 The Monument becomes the 398th unit in the National Park Service system, and the first honoring a Latino born later than the 1700s, the National Park Service told CNN.
 The Monument includes 120 acres, a visitor’s center, the UFW legal aid offices, Mr. Chávez’s home, a memorial garden with his grave, and other buildings.

 Mr. Chávez grew up as a migrant farmworker.
 He did not go to school past the eighth grade.
 He served two years in the United States Navy, hoping to learn skills to help his community; but in those days, Mexican Americans were relegated to cooking and painting.
 He later called those years the worst time of his life.
-Before starting the UFW, Mr. Chávez was the head of Saul Alinksky’s Community Services Organization.
+Before starting the UFW, Mr. Chávez was the head of the Community Services Organization started by Fred Ross with the support of Saul Alinsky.

 “César himself worked for 20 years as an organizer without a single major victory — think about that — but he refused to give up,” noted President Obama.
 With the UFW, César Chávez organized a grape boycott across the nation that forced growers to accept the first collective bargaining agreements with farmworkers.
 “La causa” did not stop with wages, but included safer working conditions, freedom from pesticides, the ban of the back-breaking short handled hoe, and other humane working conditions.